Scraynor/academic-kickstart/content/home/projects.md

 - 11 August 2020, [Operads Pop-up](http://operads.com/).
 [Talk slides](files/Operads_popup.pdf).

-You can find my cv [here](files/cv.pdf).
+Some version of my cv is [here](files/cv.pdf) (though it may be a little out of date).

 Please feel free to get in touch if you want to talk about loops, sphere contractions, or anything else related to the topics mentioned above.

 I'm also keen to hear from others interested in questions of representation and retention in maths.
 Especially to share thoughts on `speaking to power' to address persistent bias in the academy.
 And the possibility (or not?) of ethical outreach.

 It's easy to be too overwhelmed to sit down and read about these issues.
 If that's the case, why not listen to the [Mathematically Uncensored](https://minoritymath.org/mathematically-uncensored/) podcast from the [Center for Minorities in the Mathematical Sciences](https://minoritymath.org/) on your commute?
-(I recommend listening even if you're not overwhelmed with reading.)
+(I also recommend listening if you're not overwhelmed with reading.)

  <!-- I'm always curious to know about any work on feedback loops, recursion, fixed points. -->